-Exam Board AQA Specification: Combined Science: 'Trilogy' and 'Triple' Science.
-Introduction We use the AQA GCSE science specification which follows a logical progression from the start of KS3 through to the end of KS4.
+Exam Board AQA Specification: Combined Science: 'Trilogy' Introduction We use the AQA GCSE science specification which follows a logical progression from the start of KS3 through to the end of KS4.
 The GCSE Science course is assessed using the 1-9 grading system for pupils.
-GCSE has no coursework component and all examinations camination papers will be sat at the end of Year 11.
-Physics options by subje esigned to be taught as separate Biology, Chemistry and ct specialists.
-This option suits Holbrook Academy well as g specialist teachers for each of the three disciplines. science at A-level and ed at the most able students who are considering studying beyond.
-To enable the students to complete this more ing course students will have to attend additional science ment time.
+The Combined Science GCSE has no coursework component and all examinations will be 'terminal' i.e. all examination papers will be sat at the end of Year 11.
+The 'Trilogy' option is designed to be taught as separate Biology, Chemistry and Physics options by subject specialists.
+This option suits Holbrook Academy well as we are fortunate in having specialist teachers for each of the three disciplines.
+At the end of the course students achieve two GCSE grades based on a 17 grapoint scale from 9-9 down to 1-1.
 Who might enjoy this rse will be enjoyable and of great use to all our students, not they intend to follow Science studies post 16. course? racticals during the course and will be assessed on their edge gained to different situations.
-This will develop transform subjects post GCSE and erable skills which will be of use in the study of most in the workplace.
+This will develop transferable skills which will be of use in the study of most subjects post GCSE and in the workplace.
 Assessment and ne form of end of unit tests and mock examinations.
-All is are at the end of Year 11. examination details discipline, each 1 hour 1 are two tiers of entry, dents sit 6 written examinations (2 for each science 5 minutes long).
+All as are at the end of Year 11. examination details discipline, each 1 hour 1 are two tiers of entry, appropriate tier of entry v Marks achieved for all 6 lents sit 6 written examinations (2 for each science 5 minutes long).
 This equates to two GCSE grades.
 There Foundation and Higher.
-Students are entered for the which best suits their ability and expected outcomes.
-Separate Science stud discipline, each 1 hour grades i.e. Biology, Chen lents sit 6 written examinations (2 for each science 45 minutes long).
-This equates to three separate GCSE nistry and Physics.
+Students are entered for the which best suits their ability and expected outcomes. written examinations then are combined together to then grades awarded for this qualification.
 As examinations are tern regularly throughout the t ninal, it is vital that students keep all their notes and revise wo year course.
-What skills might l develop? ills; analysis of data; cross curricular links with Science; nd technological developments; literacy, numeracy, logical Progression routes and opportunities ?
-Science related course ead to studying Science at college or sixth form, or a such as nursing; they could help you qualify for a non- ght be required by employers for a modern apprenticeship.
-Further aqa.org.uk/ks4-science information can be obtained from: Mr C Moore (Head of Sci carl.moore@holbrookaca
+What skills might l develop?
+Practical investigative skills; analysis of data; cross curricular links with Science; application of Scientific and technological developments; literacy, numeracy, logical thought processes.
+Progression routes and opportunities ?
+Science GCSEs could lead to studying Science at college or sixth form, or a Science related course such as nursing; they could help you qualify for a non-scientific course; they might be required by employers for a modern apprenticeship.
+Further aqa.org.uk/ks4-science information can be obtained from: Mr C Moore (Head of Science) carl.moore@holbrookacademy.org